 ---

-title: "Robert Jones &amp; Agnes Hunt Orthopaedic Hospital | RD Research"
+title: "Robert Jones & Agnes Hunt Orthopaedic Hospital"

 description: "A cloud patient data and analysis system that replaced paper with versioned questionnaires, consent tracking and rapid reporting."